apkiys/SET09803-DevOps-Global-Online/README.md

 You should attempt to complete the labs individually which will give you the skills to contribute towards your group coursework

+Please note that the material has been adapted from a previous module named software engineering methods (SEM).
+Some of the lab material may refer to SEM and there may be hyperlinks that point to that GitHub page.
+If you come across any errors please let me know.
+Also some of the screenshots may be out of date as IntelliJ gets updated on a regular basis but it should be straightforward to adapt to newer versions.

 | Unit                                                    | Title                                                        | Lab                                                | Assessment           |
 | ------------------------------------------------------------ | ---- | -------------------- | -------------------- |